atreyasha/spp-explainability/docs/develop.md

     1. Current

-        1.  **TODO** major code refactoring for main model (ignore visualization, interpretation and testing) with conversion to recent PyTorch (eg. 1.\*) and CUDA versions (eg. 10.\*)
+        1.  **TODO** make workflow to download Facebook Multilingual Task Oriented Dataset and pre-process to sopa-ready format -\> text data and labels with dictionary mapping as to what the labels mean

             **DEADLINE:** *\<2020-12-03 Thu\>*

-            1.  why are `*START*` and `*END*` tokens repeated before and after, and why is `*UNK*` used for padding when a separate `*PAD*` token could be used?

-                1.  review and opine whether this needs to be changed
+        2.  **TODO** major code refactoring for main model (ignore visualization, interpretation and testing) with conversion to recent PyTorch (eg. 1.\*) and CUDA versions (eg. 10.\*)

+            **DEADLINE:** *\<2020-12-03 Thu\>*

-            2.  run code chunk by chunk and replace outdated torch code + understand segments
+            1.  understand code chunk by chunk in `soft_patterns.py` and `train.py` and replace outdated torch code

+                1.  execute code on low batch level with preset arg namespace -\> use this to understand batch level processes and understand limitations

-                1.  no need to declare variables with autograd
+                2.  no need to declare variables with autograd
                     explicitly: see
                     <https://stackoverflow.com/questions/57580202/whats-the-purpose-of-torch-autograd-variable>

-                2. UserWarning: size_average and reduce args will be deprecated, please use reduction=\'sum\' instead
+                3. UserWarning: size_average and reduce args will be deprecated, please use reduction=\'sum\' instead

-                3. UserWarning: Implicit dimension choice for log_softmax has been deprecated.
+                4. UserWarning: Implicit dimension choice for log_softmax has been deprecated.
 Change the call to include dim=X as an argument

-        2.  make workflow to download Facebook Multilingual Task Oriented Dataset and pre-process to sopa-ready format

-            **DEADLINE:** *\<2020-12-03 Thu\>*

         3.  work on major changes to architecture